[ HASSELBLAD CAMERAS: 500C, 500CM, 501CM, 503CX, SWC, FLEXBODY & 907X ]

 If you know how to operate a 500 series body with a digital back for live view (LV), you know it can be a hassle, depending on what 500 series model you have.
 Some 500 bodies have the “T” button to keep the lens shutter open, while others do not.
 The lens shutter needs to stay open to utilize LV.
 The 501cm does not have it, but the 503cx does, and so do the 500c and 500cm cameras I owned.
 The Flexbody has the best option for keeping the lens shutter open, which differs from 500 series bodies.
 This is why some Hasselblad shooters love this camera, myself included.

 The only thing I wish was different would be to rotate the film plate for use with a digital back.
 The rear of the Flexbody is just like a 500 V camera, stationary in a square orientation.
 Over the years, photographers have asked me if a Flexbody has rear tilt in portrait orientation, which it does not.
 I tell them you can orientate the Flexbody with the correct tripod head or use an “L” Bracket in portrait view, but the tilt now becomes swing.
 They ask because they want to use the Flexbody with a digital back in portrait orientation for stitching.
-Unfortunately, this ends up being a deal-breaker for many, but I also add that digital backs can offer live view (LV) in square mode, which may help some.
+Unfortunately, this ends up being a deal-breaker for many, but digital backs can offer live view (LV) in square mode, which may help some.

 Another option for keeping it as light as possible while still having full use of Hasselblad V lenses, film & digital backs, and accessories is to put the following kit together: an ALPA TC with a Litz Studio ALPA Hasselblad Lens 17 mm Adapter, an ALPA Tilt/Swing Adapter 0°-5°, and an ALPA digital plate adapter.
 You have an almost complete Flexbody with a rotatable back and front tilt but no bellows or shift.
 You can easily add the bellows extension via ALPA multi-use adapters or Hasselblad extension tubes.
 I have the above ALPA TC kit minus the tilt adapter as I focus bracket for digital work (tilt for film work).
 Below is an example made with my ALPA TC, Hasselblad CFi 180/4 & CFV50c: